How To Pack in a Carry-On Bag for Every Trip

 Finding the perfect personal item can be a game-changer for sticking with a carry-on bag.
 Think of it as a second carry-on bag, and that daunting task of packing everything you need will seem easier.

 What should you pack in your personal item?
 I always start by thinking about what I will want to grab throughout the flight.
 For me, this includes a small bag with medicine such as antacids, Advil, and melatonin to sleep on the plane.
 Having your toiletries handy is also helpful on a long-haul flight.
-Noise canceling headphones, a battery pack, sleep mask, and a change of clothes might also be on your list.
+Noise-canceling headphones, a battery pack, a sleep mask, and a change of clothes might also be on your list.

 Give the Carry-On a Shot